IndexPosition/IndexPosition/README.md

 # Hi there, I'm [IndexPosition](/IndexPosition/)! 👾

-I'm an alien from the planet Earth who loves to code and build things.

 # 💫 About Me:
+- My name is Abhijith Prakash, aka IndexPosition or BlueHostile or Carrot_isGood or IDK just every random thing you want to think of.
-I'm an alien from the planet Earth who loves to code and run them.
+- I'm an alien from the planet Earth who loves to code and run them.

 ## 🌐 Socials: